 We are currently on spring break in Denver Public Schools and for the first time in a long time I enjoyed a nice stay-cation.
 I didn't realize how much I needed it until I spent an entire day in bed.
 I don't often allow myself to just relax, be still, and enjoy the comfort of my home.
 I am up, tackling the many items on my to-do lists, planning for school, running errands, it. never. ends.
 But amazing things can happen if you allow yourself to just be.
 (Things like this website).

-If we were to list the job description of a 'teacher', the list might include: nurse, social worker, therapist, life coach, cheerleader, parent, nurturer, shoe-tier, data analyzer, planner, emotion master.
-There are so many things we must accomplish in a day, that we rarely every stop to think about what we need to do for ourselves.
+If we were to list the job description of a 'teacher', the list might include: mentor, nurse, social worker, therapist, life coach, cheerleader, parent, nurturer, shoe-tier, data analyzer, planner, emotion master.
+There are so many things we must accomplish in a day, that we rarely ever stop to think about what we need to do for ourselves.
 Teachers are very susceptible to burn-out, compassion fatigue and even second hand post traumatic stress disorder.
 That is why it is crucial that we are practicing self care and taking care of our own needs.
 We have to take care of ourselves before we can take care of others.
 This is why it is one of the first topics on my blog.

 Practicing self care and having a personal meditation or yoga practice are key to implementing these ideas and strategies into your classroom.
 In order to create a calm, centered, and creative classroom, you yourself need to feel and experience these things.
 Are we always going to feel calm, centered, and in control?
 No. That's not how life works.
 But we can start to build strategies and skills to bring us back to a state of peace and positivity, even in the face of adversity.
 Only then can we teach our students the tools and techniques they need to be successful in school and in life.